 “Jazz” and “blues” are words that define styles of music.
 What’s the difference in these styles?
-It’s important to keep in mind that these are just words, and they can mean different things to different people.
+It’s important to keep in mind that these words have broad definitions that change and evolve over time, and they can mean different things to different people.

-Even with the overlap of jazz and blues styles, they have somewhat different cultures.
+One distinction between jazz and blues styles is that they come from somewhat different cultures.
 B.B.
 King personifies the blues culture in that he is a black man who was born on a cotton plantation in Mississippi.
 Duke Ellington, a quintessential jazz personality (though he didn’t like the word “jazz” as a stylistic label), grew up in the city of Washington DC and made his fame in New York City.
 Blues can have a country or folk element that isn’t so prominent in jazz.
-It feels right to witness a blues performer on the street in Memphis or New Orleans.
+It feels right to witness blues performers on the street in Memphis or New Orleans.
 Maybe not so much in Paris, where one would more appropriately enjoy Parisian street musicians, or nightclub musicians, playing American jazz.

 Blues has a simplicity of style, and earthy, deeply-felt lyrics.
-Jazz can have more complexity, more often instrumental, and is taught academically.
+Jazz can have more complexity, is more often performed without vocals, and is taught academically.
 A 12-measure blues form is the most often heard, and taught, blues form.
-This is common to both blues and jazz musicians.
+This 12-bar form is common to both blues and jazz musicians.
 “Goin Up the Country” is country blues performed by a guitar-strumming Henry Thomas in 1928.
-Canned Heat did it at Woodstock.
+Canned Heat did the song, Henry Thomas style, at the legendary 1969 Woodstock Music Festival.
 The song, with the same or similar melody, evolved to “Goin To Chicago Blues” with Jimmy Rushing, then Joe Williams and Count Basie.
 Now it’s a jazz piece!
 Later, Jon Hendricks added more lyrics, and the piece becomes even more sophisticated.
-Check it out at 3:21 on this album:
+Check it out on this video:

-Conversely, The Jazz Crusaders had a tune called “Greasy Spoon,” added lyrics to it, and B.B.
+It is interesting that The Jazz Crusaders, a jazz ensemble, had a funky, bluesy-sounding tune called “Greasy Spoon,” added lyrics to it, and B.B.
 King recorded it with a shuffle groove as “Never Make a Move Too Soon.”
 Viola, it’s a blues classic, with an unusual 16-bar form, and it’s often performed by jazz singers too.
-I personally like to perform blues classics in a jazz setting with a swing or shuffle rhythm that has a nice, deep groove.
-That’s jazzy blues!
-Or its it bluesy jazz?